Oscar Arpi

 Conductor, music teacher.

-Oscar Arpi was born in Börstil in northeastern Uppland in 1824.
+Oscar Arpi was born in Börstil in north-eastern Uppland in 1824.

-Arpi was the conductor of Allmänna sången 1852–1871 and for Orphei Drängar 1853–1854, as well as music teacher at Katedralskolan in Uppsala 1855–1876.
+Arpi was conductor of the Allmänna sången 1852-1871 and of the OD 1853-1854, and also a music teacher at the Cathedral School in Uppsala 1855-1876.

 Burial site: 0102-0131

 Image description: Oscar Arpi, Uppsala ca 1865- ca 1880.
-Photo: Heinrich Osti / UUB.
-[The image is cropped]
+Photo: Heinrich Osti / UUBThe image is cropped]

 Click here for an uncropped image